PostHog/posthog/posthog/hogql/grammar/README.md

 Grammar is located inside `HogQLLexer.g4` and `HogQLParser.g4` files.

-To generate source code you need to install locally the `antlr4` binary:
+To generate source code you need to install locally the `antlr` binary:

 ```bash
 brew install antlr